While They Question, You Qualify

 Know someone just starting out?
 Forward this their way. 👋🏾

 P.S.
 Want to be the person who can cut through AI hype and deliver actual results?
-That's exactly what The Oracle Table teaches.
-Learn more about building pragmatic AI intelligence.
+That's exactly what The Essential AI Table teaches.
+Learn more about building pragmatic AI intelligence. 🪞

 📚 Sources & Further Reading